HOME : TOPICS : SCRIPTURES : CONTACT

 A further New Testament followed in 1535, with minor revisions, and this formed the basis for the Matthew Bible.4

 As for the Old Testament, the ringing words of the book of Genesis and all the Pentateuch, which we know from the King James Version, are for the most part Tyndale’s.
 He first published the Pentateuch in 1530 (later revisions followed), and the book of Jonah in 1531.
 He had apparently progressed to translations of Joshua through Chronicles also, and possibly more,5 but these were not published before he was betrayed to his enemies and captured.
 After his betrayal, Tyndale was imprisoned for 18 months in Vilvoorde on the continent.
-In 1536 he was condemned for ‘heresy’, and then ‘degraded’ (stripped of priesthood in the Roman Catholic Church), publicly strangled, and his body burnt at a stake.
+In 1536 he was condemned for heresy and then ‘degraded’ (stripped of priesthood in the Roman Catholic Church), publicly strangled, and his body burnt at a stake.
 He was about 42 years old.

 Thus it was that William Tyndale gave his life for English peoples, to give them the word of God.

-Miles CoverdaleMiles Coverdale alone survived the persecutions, fleeing to the Continent to work there on Bible translation.
-He worked on many Bible versions over the years, however his contribution to Matthew 's version was from his first translation of 1535.
-Bible historian A. S. Herbert (see below) comments that it was his best.
-It was certainly his most fresh, free, and independent work.
-(Coverdale's later translations were increasingly compromised by political considerations, among other things.)
-To read the Psalms and Proverbs from his pen, as contained in the Matthew Bible, is to come into fresh and meaningful light.
-His renditions of the prophetic books are exemplary for clarity and cohesiveness; perhaps this was due to the immediacy of Martin Luther's influence.
+Miles CoverdaleMyles Coverdale alone survived the persecutions, fleeing to the Continent to work there on bible translation.
+Coverdale and Tyndale worked together on the Old Testament Pentateuch in 1529-1530, and later again in Antwerp in 1535-1536.
+Coverdale worked on many bible versions over the years, however his contribution to Matthew 's version was from his first translation of 1535.
+Bible historian A. S. Herbert (see below) comments that this was his best.
+I agree: to read the Psalms and Proverbs from his pen, as contained in the Matthew Bible, is to come into fresh and meaningful light.
+His prophetic books are very clear.

 Who Was “Matthew”?